lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 - Repositories are private by default.
 If your repository will contain research code that is not ready to be shared with the world (e.g. data cleaning, exploratory analysis), you'll probably want to keep it that way.

 - If the content of the repository can be public, it's occasionally easier to create it using your personal account.
 However, if you are creating a repo to share commands, or templates, or apps created as part of your project, or the replication folder for a paper, you may want it to be linked to the World Bank group so people can find it without having to look for your username.

+#### Joining a repository hosted in the World Bank GitHub group as a external collaborator

+This does only apply to anyone who does not have an active contract with the World Bank.
+If you do have a active contract, then follow the steps for how to join the World Bank GitHub group and then this step is not needed.

+**MRIJAN YOU ADD INSTRUCTIONS FOR EXTERNAL COLLABORATORS HERE** - or send them to me and I will add.

 ### Checklist for Intro to Git and GitHub training: